tobicn/TobiasConstien/_posts/2026-02-16-Zoom-transcript-cleaner.md

 Can this be streamlined?
 ----

 Yes!
 It can.
 Because most likely, you'll not only have just one transcript to deal with but, depending on your recruitment efforts, multiple!
-Rather than going through each step individually for each transcript, you may want to automate this cleaning process using a reusable function in R.
+Rather than going through each step individually for each transcript, you may want to automate this cleaning pipeline using a reusable function in R.

     clean_transcript <- function(file_path,
                              id_map = c("ZoomName" = "Interviewer1",